tooevangelist/paysuper-docs/content/docs/payments/integration.md

 {{< tab "Virtual Item" >}}

+Run the script and view the response data:

 {{< runkit >}}items-checkout-order-api{{< /runkit >}}

+Use cURL to interact with the API over HTTP:

 {{< highlight bash >}}
 curl -X POST -H 'Content-Type: application/json' -d '{